Why you should compose when practicing music literacy skillsComments Off on Why you should compose when practicing music literacy skills

 - if you can create, it means you truly understand the musical concepts you are composing with, beginning with the notes and rhythms and moving forward to including phrasing, form, harmony etc.

-- composition gives you a very good understanding of the types of things that make logical melodies, rhythms and chord progressions (and therefore learn to look for and expect them in your transcriptions and performance works)
+- composition gives you a very good understanding of the types of things that make logical melodies, as well as rhythms and chord progressions.
+(This means you learn to look for and expect them in your transcriptions and performance works)